Kota Damansara MRT station: Station features

-The station adopts the standard design for all elevated stations of the MRT Sungai Buloh-Kajang Line.
-The station is built above Persiaran Surian with its supporting piers located along the median of the road.
+The station adopts the standard design for all elevated stations of the Kajang Line.
+The station is built above Persiaran Surian, with its supporting piers along the road's median.

 Station location

-The station is located above Persiaran Surian near the intersection between that road and Jalan Teknologi in the area known as PJU5 of Kota Damansara.
+The station is located above Persiaran Surian, near the intersection of that road and Jalan Teknologi, in the area known as PJU5 or Kota Damansara.

-Well-known landmarks near the station include the Tropicana Medical Centre, SEGi University, Sri KDU School and the Gugusan Melati flats.
+Well-known landmarks near the station include Thomson Hospital Kota Damansara (previously known as Tropicana Medical Centre), SEGi University's main campus, Sri KDU International School and the Gugusan Melati flats.
 The Kota Dame (formerly Uptown Kota Damansara) night market can be accessed via feeder bus from this station.